 Esmeralda and Quasimodo at the Pillory

 The 1986 version for what it is does follows the book fairly closely.
 It also doesn’t insult your intelligence with its dialogue.
-It seems to have a respect for the source material even if there was much a of a budget.
+It seems to have a respect for the source material even if there wasn’t much a of a budget.

 Esmeralda, Quasimodo and Phoebus

 The 1996 version was trash.
 There is nothing in it worth noting or is memorable.
 It’s not even bad in that “so bad it’s good” way.
 It’s just inoffensive litter.
-Maybe the only thing worth saying is that it followed the 1939 version with a slight nod to the 1923 version but that it.
+Maybe the only thing worth saying is that it followed the 1939 version with a slight nod to the 1923 version but that’s it.
 And I have said that NUMEROUS times so instead let’s just quickly compare the two.
 If I miss anything share in the comments.